Frequently asked questions

 What can I drink while exercising?

 For general exercise less than an hour water is the best choice for hydration.
 If you’re exercising intensively for longer than an hour, electrolytes can help to replace your fluids faster.
-Though sports drinks can assist with hydration while exercising for longer period, they often contain a lot of sugar and are high in kilojoules.
+Though sports drinks can assist with hydration while exercising for longer periods, they often contain a lot of sugar and are high in kilojoules.
 If you are exercising to lose weight and want to maintain healthier teeth, then water is the best choice for hydration.

 Why is the fluoride in water important?